Ancient ruins and beautiful beaches

 You'll find the island of Kos in the south-east of the Aegean Sea, just a short hop from Turkey.
 It's one of the biggest Dodecanese islands, with a verdant interior (ideal for walkers and cyclists) and a coastline edged with sandy beaches and peacock-blue waters.

-Beach resorts line up along the island’s north coast – Lambi and Mastihari both offer golden sands and traditional tavernas – while on the south coast you’ll find Helona, a sleepy spot backed by wooded hills.
+Beach resorts line up along the island’s north coast – Lambi and Mastihari both offer golden sands and traditional tavernas.
+In the West is the whitewashed town of Kefalos, where a mix of stunning beach and charming old buildings draw visitors in.

 As for day trip options, the Turkish town of Bodrum is a short ferry ride from Kos Town’s harbour and features an Ottoman castle and a smart waterfront area filled with restaurants and cafés.